 (Many thanks to Marc Smookler, founder and CEO of SakeSocial.com for sharing the information on sake production.)

-And … if you love wine but it doesn’t love you back, try these drops for your wine from Drop It.
+And … if you love wine but it doesn’t love you back, use disposable wine wands from Pure Wine to remove the preservatives in wine that often cause wine headaches.
+Or try these drops for your wine from Drop It.
 One small bottle fits neatly into your purse or pocket, and it treats up to 55 glasses or 9 bottles of wine.
 Add 1-2 drops for a glass of white, or 2-3 drops for a glass of red; Drop It binds with the free sulfites in the wines rendering them harmless, and also adds proteins that binds to the tannins to help them precipitate out.

 Made from hydrogen peroxide, powdered egg whites and sunflower lecithin.
 Gluten free.
 Also available for beer (see photo).